Cloud Infrastructure – Why implement it and what is it?

 - Resource sharing may sometimes lead to spotty service – Since the infrastructure is shared among your service provider’s many clients, there may be instances when it may not meet your requirements, despite your service provider’s constant efforts to ensure that the service is running smoothly.

 - Lack of internal controls – Since your services are hosted on the cloud, you do not have as much control over them compared to having them on-premises.
-If security and control is important to you, make sure to share that information with your service provider, especially since they may be able to make adjustments in your case.
+If security and control are important to you, make sure to share that information with your service provider, especially since they may be able to make adjustments in your case.

 - Internet dependence – A cloud infrastructure is connected to the Internet at all times.
 Thus, reliable and fast Internet service is needed to ensure that your organization can access its apps and services anytime.
 This requirement is true for your vendor as well since any downtime on their part